Accelerating Reduction and Scan Using Tensor Core Units

 When the segment size is large, collaborative reduction within a block becomes profitable.
-We follow standard practice~\cite{cub} to implement block-level reduction, but differ in that we still use the \mpu to perform reduction on the partially reduced values.
-Algorithm~\ref{alg:block_red} shows how we use warp-level reduction to implement the block-level $Reduction_{256N}$ kernel.
+We follow standard practice~\cite{cub} to implement block-level reduction, but differ in that we still use the \mpu to perform reduction on the partially reduced values within a block.
+Algorithm~\ref{alg:block_red} shows how warp-level reduction is used to implement the block-level $Reduction_{256N}$ kernel.